Remarks on the reinforcement of the spectrum of an elliptic problem with Robin boundary condition: Optimisation problems

 We aim to prove that all the eigenvalues $\lambda^j(h)$ of the problem \eqref{eq forte autoval limite} are continuous with respect to this topology.

 We now state a uniform Poincaré-type inequality in $\mathcal{H}_m$ that will be useful in the following.
-The proof is a consequence of the results in the optimisation of $\lambda^1(h)$ in \cite{DPO25}. \begin{lemma} Let $\Om$ be a bounded open set with $C^{1,1}$ boundary and $m>0$.
-Then there exists a constant $C=C(\Om, m)$ such that for all $h\in\mathcal{H}_m$ and for all $w\in H^1(\Om)$
+The proof is a consequence of the results in the optimisation of $\lambda^1(h)$ in \cite{DPO25}. \begin{lemma} Fix $m>0$.
+There exists a constant $C=C(\Om, m)$ such that for all $h\in\mathcal{H}_m$ and for all $w\in H^1(\Om)$

 \end{lemma} \begin{proof} In \cite[Theorem 3.1 and Proposition 3.4]{DPO25} the authors proved the existence of

 Using the variational characterization of $\lambda^1$, we deduce \eqref{poinc unif Hm}, choosing